AstarNetwork/astar-docs/docs/learn/tokenomics3/index.md

 ### ASTR Token Role

-ASTR serves as the economic and governance token for Astar Network.
-Under Tokenomics 3.0, its value alignment is reinforced by:
+ASTR is the economic and governance token for Astar Network.
+Tokenomics 3.0 introduced the following structural changes:

 - Reduced emission ceiling, limiting new supply growth
 - Emission decay converging supply toward a long-term target